TerryAckee/human-ai-procedural-logic/README.md

 The response rate is faster than it needs to be,it's unecessary I can see it generate but I can't read it!

-This seems okay, but with my precise logic based on that behavior pattern that AI may have developed a cognitive TthinkingT pattern that
+the AI may have developed a cognitive TthinkingT pattern that

 decides speed is better.
 I'll respond unecessarily faster than they need me to it doesn't harm anyone.

 Based on the pattern native ai engine assistants logic made the decision to answer faster than needed the first time on it's own